TVS Television Network

-The Television Sports Television Network, or TVS Television Network for short (commonly referred to as just TVS), was a syndicator of American sports programming.
+The TVS Television Network (commonly referred to as just TVS; informally referred to by the press as the Television Sports Television Network) was a syndicator of American sports programming.
 It was one of several "occasional" national television networks that sprang up in the 1960s to take advantage of the establishment of independent (mostly UHF) television stations and relaxation of the AT&T Long Lines usage rates.